bbauska/W3Cx-3of5/README.md

 <p align="center" width="100%">
 <img src="./images/image228.webp?raw=true"
   width="20%"
+  title="Date picker 1"
   alt="Date picker 1." />
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 229.
 03 oct 2013 sample custom reusable widget (302) ~~~~~~~~~~~~~~~~~~~~-->
 <img src="./images/image229.webp?raw=true"
   width="10%"
+  title="Date picker 2 on mobile"
   alt="Date picker 2 on mobile." />
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 230.
 2012-09-11 sample custom reusable widget (302) ~~~~~~~~~~~~~~~~~~~~-->
 <img src="./images/image230.webp?raw=true"
   width="30%"
+  title="Date picker 3 on mobile"
   alt="Date picker 3 on mobile." />
 </p>

 The problem is different on a desktop.
-While it's great to have native support for a date picker, Web developers would sometimes prefer 100% control over the <i>look and feel</i> of the date picker widget.
-For this purpose, the solution undoubtedly lies with the new [Web Components](https://webcomponents.org/) (a way to make custom reusable widgets in HTML/CSS/JS), to be detailed in the W3Cx HTML5 Apps and Games course
+While it's great to have native support for a date picker, Web developers would sometimes prefer 100% control over the
+<i>look and feel</i> of the date picker widget.
+For this purpose, the solution
+undoubtedly lies with the new <a href="https://webcomponents.org/">
+Web Components</a> (a way to make custom reusable widgets in HTML/CSS/JS), to be detailed in the W3Cx HTML5 Apps and Games course

 Why don't you try it yourself?
 Just click on this input field: (not in github)